 3. Fun Team Building & Challenges

-There are a number of challenges that happen on Swagbucks throughout the year.
+Many challenges happen on Swagbucks throughout the year.
 I am going to list a few of my favorites so you can see how they can make you money.

 The first are Team Challenges.
 Every so often Swagbucks puts on Team Challenges.
 These are usually themed, to fit some holiday or activity happening.
 You can participate in these team challenges with other Swagbucks members.

-You will be given a certain set of tasks that are worth points such as:
+You will be given a specific set of tasks that are worth points such as:

 - Using the Search & Win feature

 - Using your Swag Button extension to enter Swag Codes